solar-wallet/solar-faq/docs/guide/01-introduction.md

 At SatoshiPay we needed an easy-to-use Stellar wallet for all major platforms that offered enterprise-grade security features.
 So we built it.
 The wallet is 100% free (and the core product will remain so), but in future we might add enterprise features, which will come at a cost.

 ## Privacy and Security

+### Can solarwallet.io control the funds in my wallet?

+No. Your secret ID/private key is never disclosed to anyone, not even to us.
+Without the private key, no one will ever be able to control the funds in your wallet.

+At solarwallet.io we highly value customer’s privacy and freedom, and we are committed to using decentralized security architecture to keep your funds safe.

+### What information does SatoshiPay collect from me?
+To learn more about our privacy policy, please click the following link: satoshipay.io/privacy